Alyssasorensen/flask_e2e_project/docs/README.md

 **5. Access the deployed application:**

-After the deployment is complete, you can access your deployed web app using the provided URL.
+After the deployment is complete, you can access the deployed web app using the provided URL.
 You can find the URL in the output of the "az webapp up" command.

 ## **Template of the .env File Structure**
 DB_HOST=